Executive summary: In this article, we’ll cover everything you need to know about tiered commissions.

 3. Improve sales team morale and retention

-Now that we've covered the basics of tiered commissions and their benefits let's dive into the various types of tiers you can use to implement them.
+Now that we've covered the basics of tiered commissions and their benefits, let's dive into the various types of tiers you can use to implement them.

 For example, a SaaS company might offer a higher commission rate for its premium product than its entry-level product.
-This structure incentivizes reps to focus on selling specific products and can help drive sales in those areas.

-5. Hybrid Tiers
+5. Hybrid tiers

 For example, a company might use a combination of team-based and product-specific tiers to incentivize reps to work together to sell specific products.